CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 Yes!
 It turns out there's a second upgrade for Nine Lives in the base game which gives you 3 more downs instead of 1.
 Makes sense as to why it was never used, but it makes my life more convenient.

-### So all the upgrades in the mod are vanilla (even if unused)?
+### So all the upgrades in the mod are vanilla?
 Yep!
 Everything currently in the mod is something that already exists within the game.
 I haven't looked into making custom upgrades yet, but it is something I want to do eventually.
+There are a decent number of unused upgrades in the game's code that I've enabled though, so you'll probably see some stuff you've never seen before.

 ## Can I use multiple save files to play multiple multiworlds at once?
 No. I have a concept for an automated save switching system that will allow you